What happened to Sabina Nessa?

 Selamaj’s arrest on 26 September followed an appeal by Scotland Yard to help trace a balding man wearing grey jeans and a black jacket who was captured on CCTV images taken near Cator Park.
 He was the third man to be arrested in connection with Nessa’s murder.
 The week before, detectives had arrested a man in his 40s and a 38-year-old man who were both released under further investigation.

-Last week and over the weekend, Kent and Metropolitan police officers searched an area of woodland near Tunbridge Wells as part of the ongoing investigation into Nessa’s murder.
+Kent and Metropolitan police officers searched an area of woodland near Tunbridge Wells as part of the ongoing investigation into Nessa’s murder.
 Witnesses also saw search drones in the sky, Kent Online reported.

-The brutal murder of Nessa comes six months after the high-profile abduction, rape and murder of 33-year-old marketing executive Sarah Everard just eight miles away in Clapham, south London.
+The brutal murder of Nessa came six months after the high-profile abduction, rape and murder of 33-year-old marketing executive Sarah Everard just eight miles away in Clapham, south London.
 Everard was murdered by a stranger – Metropolitan Police officer Wayne Couzens who was sentenced to a rare whole life order on 30 September after pleading guilty to her murder in July.

 Lord Justice Fulford said that Couzens had carried out “warped, selfish and brutal offending that was both sexual and homicidal”, and that the last moments of his victim’s life were “as bleak and agonising as it is possible to imagine”.